kohler/tamer/doc/tamer.3.md

 ## DESCRIPTION

-`Tamer` comprises language extensions and libraries that simplify C++ event-driven programming.
+`Tamer` provides language extensions and libraries that simplify C++ event-driven programming.
 This page describes the Tamer abstractions and some of the user-accessible methods and functions in the Tamer library.
 Most Tamer programs will also use the tamer(1)